-Estate planning can seem like an overwhelming task if you want to make sure you do everything right, and this can lead to procrastination when you don’t know where to begin.
-While there are different approaches that can be taken, there is a basic framework that is the same for everyone, and it boils down to four essential elements.
-Asset Transfers You have to utilize an asset transfer vehicle when you plan your estate.
-Many people assume that a simple will is the right choice, but this is … [Read more...] about You Should Have These Estate Planning Documents
+Estate planning can seem like an overwhelming task.
+You want to make sure you do everything right and this can lead to procrastination if you don’t know where to begin.
+While there are different approaches, the basic framework is the same for everyone and it boils down to four essential elements.
+Asset Transfers You should use an asset transfer vehicle when you plan your estate.
+Many assume a simple will is the right choice, but this is not optimal unless the situation is very … [Read more...] about You Should Have These Estate Planning Documents